WPManageNinja/fluent-affiliate-docs/guide/settings-and-customization/email-settings.md

+---
+title: Email Settings
+description: Learn how to configure email settings in FluentAffiliate.
+Set up email notifications, customize email templates, and manage communication with affiliates and admins.
+---

 # Email Settings

 The Email Settings section allows you to configure the global settings for all emails sent by FluentAffiliate, including sender details, branding, and admin notifications.